Greendayle/VR-Motion-to-photon-latency-/readme.md

 # Measuring Motion to Photon latency in wired and wireless headsets

+Full results in collaboration are available on the bottom of this document

 # Intro

 The latency reported in most modern wireless headsets when using them as